mvemjsunp/portfolio/about.md

 ---
-layout: page
+layout: about
 title: About
 permalink: /about/
+sidebar-image: about/china-building-red.jpg
+personal-image: about/disney-bekah-bear2.jpg
 ---

-## Hi, I'm Rebekah David.
+# Hi, I'm Rebekah David.

-I’m a resourceful, focused, forward-looking (yet detail-obsessive) UX Designer skilled at sketching, wireframing, user flows, and developing and enforcing design standards using pattern libraries and other tools.
+I’m a resourceful, systems-thinking (yet detail-obsessive) UX Designer skilled at sketching, wireframing, user flows, and developing and enforcing design standards using pattern libraries and other tools.
 I am experienced at collaborating with developers, stakeholders, and users to build truly successful and delightful products.

 I’ve been working as a “UX team-of-one”/full-stack designer at a boutique environmental data management software company for the past five years.
 There, I have worn many hats (UI designer, front-end developer, copywriter, manager…), but during this time I’ve become the most passionate about my work in UX design.